napetico/Portfolio_Website_V1/README.md

 ## Feedback & Contact:
 Thanks for taking a look at this code.
 Feedback is very welcome!
-Find me in any of the channels listed in this site.
+Find me in any of the channels listed in [this site](https://napetico.github.io/portfolio-website-v1/) I just built.